BIOL275-MSUM/lab-6-comparing-two-means-NathanSnell1/README.md

 The results show that there is a significant difference of temperatures between crab types.
 We know this because the F value is not close to 1 and the P value is smaller than 0.05.
+Therefore, we can reject the null hypothesis.